 In conclusion, I begin week two by learning how to cause fat loss.
 I was curious if there was some correlation between fat loss and non-exercise activities (NEAT).
 Consequently, I separated people into two groups.
 The two groups were those who had a healthy amount of body fat and those who had too much body fat.
 As I observed the two groups, a pattern began to emerge.

 It took a few weeks before I was able to use and understand how time affected fat loss.
 Time does not cause fat loss, but it makes fat loss easier.
 I learned that there was a difference between belly fat and body weight.
-Just because weight is loss does not mean it is belly fat.
+Just because weight is lost does not mean it is belly fat.
 Weight loss happens when body fat, belly fat, water, or muscle is lost.
 Losing weight too fast causes long term damage to your metabolism and other systems.
-Check out: foods that improve fitness a fat loss blog – week two.